Substance Abuse and Addiction Treatment Resources in Danbury

 Outpatient treatment is the least restrictive type of treatment, as it allows patients to keep outside responsibilities while receiving treatment.
 This type of program is less secure in that it’s not an environment that removes the drugs or alcohol completely, so the patient must be firm in his or her desire to turn down addictive substances.
-Outpatient drug rehab in Danbury, CTmay offer individual or family therapy, in addition to fellowship groups.
+Outpatient drug rehab offers individual or family therapy, in addition to fellowship groups.
 It may be required for patients who have “graduated” from one of the higher levels of treatment.

 It’s important to carefully consider each type of treatment program before choosing which type is right for your needs.
 Don’t rush to make a decision.
-When you’re considering a drug rehab center in Danbury, CT, think about your level of addiction, the length of time you’ve been addicted and the type of substances you are addicted to.
+When you’re considering a drug rehab center, think about your level of addiction, the length of time you’ve been addicted and the type of substances you are addicted to.
 Also consider whether you’ll need medical detox and what types of treatment your insurance covers or that you can afford.
 Talking through these questions with a specialist can help you determine which type of help you need.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Detoxification is the first step in getting sober.
 Medical assistance can be helpful during the detox phase because withdrawal symptoms can be so strong that many people end up using again without this assistance.
 With medical help, your symptoms are monitored and treated, making them more manageable.